kaisenlinux/manpages-dev/category/TCP/socat.md

        FORK option group

        EXEC  or  SYSTEM  addresses  invoke a program using a child process and transfer data between socat and the program.
 The interprocess communication mechanism can be influenced with the following options.
-Per default, a socketpair() is created and assigned to stdin and stdout of the child process, while stderr  is  in‐ herited from the socat process, and the child process uses file descriptors 0 and 1 for communicating with the main socat process.
+Per default, a socketpair() is created and assigned to stdin and stdout of the child process, while stderr is inherited from the socat process, and the child process uses file descriptors 0 and 1 for communicating with the main socat process.

        nofork Does not fork a subprocess for executing the program, instead calls execvp() or system() directly from the actual socat instance.
-This avoids the overhead of another process between the program and its peer, but introduces a lot of restrictions:
+This avoids the overhead of another process be‐ tween the program and its peer, but introduces a lot of restrictions:

        o      this option can only be applied to the second socat address.